W8BSD/bsdtty/README.md

 This does hardware keyed RTTY using a UART or AFSK.
 UARTs supported by the patch are only the 8250 based ones... no USB serial port support yet.

+For hardware keyed FSK, diddles during idle are NOT sent.
+When using AFSK however, they are.

 It also decodes RTTY.

 There's also an ASCII "crossed bananas" tuning aid.